Customization

 }}

-pseudo-element of the bars in the chart.
+This property allows you to apply styles to the before pseudo-element of the bars in the chart.
 This is useful for adding decorative effect, such as background colors or gradients, before the main bar content.

 Don't forget

-Don't forget to write TailwindCSS classes with before:
+Don't forget to write TailwindCSS classes with before: for proper styles applying.

 <VerticalChart